Case Study: Pascack Bank

 Milstone performed a vendor search, examining other solutions.
 “I even considered creating something myself using network attached storage, says Milstone.
 “A peer of mine at another bank used EVault from EVault™, A Seagate Company, and gave it rave reviews.
 That’s how I got referred.”

 Milstone envisioned the Bank’s new system as a comprehensive solution that would enable onsite and off-site data backup, tiered recovery of its data and systems and nearly continuous protection.
 His team discussed it in detail with EVault, following the Bank’s business and compliance requirements.
-Pascack Community Bank selected the EVault SaaS online service for its main backups.
+Pascack Community Bank selected the EVault Cloud Backup Service online service for its main backups.
 “We also back up to an onsite EVault Express Recovery appliance, says Milstone.
 “It automatically replicates to the EVault backup vault in Scottsdale, Arizona.
 And our disaster recovery plan incorporates EVault System Restore, which gives us a ‘bare metal recovery’ solution in the event of a disaster,” he adds.